databricks/cli/docs/commands.md

  * `--json` - either inline JSON string or @path/to/file.json with request body
  * `--list-id` - Universally unique identifier (UUID) of the IP access list.

-## `bricks account ip-access-lists` - The Accounts IP Access List API enables account admins to configure IP access lists for access to the account console.
+## `databricks account ip-access-lists` - The Accounts IP Access List API enables account admins to configure IP access lists for access to the account console.

 The Accounts IP Access List API enables account admins to configure IP access lists for access to the account console.